 While much of the devastating truth may never be known, what we are able to know is startling.
-According to the ACLJ’s research and statistics recorded by the Centers for Disease Control and Prevention (CDC), 362 babies born alive following a botched abortion have died in the last decade.
+According to the ACLJ’s research and statistics recorded by the Centers for Disease Control and Prevention (CDC), 362 babies born alive following botched abortions have died in the last decade.

 In the U.S., the CDC records this data in their WONDER database.
 This official recordation only includes mortality data for live births as reported to the CDC.
-A query in the CDC WONDER database for mortality statistics under ICD-10 code P96.4 (which is labeled “Termination of pregnancy, newborn” in the CDC database), reveals that 362 infant deaths (i.e. first born alive) as a result of an attempted abortion have been reported in the most recently available 10-year period, 2001-2010.
+A query in the CDC WONDER database for mortality statistics under ICD-10 code P96.4 (which is labeled “Termination of pregnancy, newborn” in the CDC database), reveals that 362 infant deaths (i.e., first born alive) as a result of attempted abortions have been reported in the most recently available 10-year period, 2001-2010.

 The query criteria is below (no direct link to the query is available, but it may be accessed by re-entering the criteria here):

 In other words, deaths assigned this code, as recorded by the CDC, are for a “termination of pregnancy,” i.e., abortion, that leads to the death of a “newborn,” i.e., a baby who had been born alive.
 Since the intention of an abortion procedure (regardless of the reason why the procedure was initiated) is to terminate the life of a baby in utero, then these live-birth statistics refer to abortions that were, by definition, botched.

 We directly contacted the CDC and received the following email response from CDC Statistician Kenneth Kochanek confirming our understanding of this data: